justinlubin/cobbler/README.md

 exactly reproducible**._

 The previous step also produces summaries/analyses/graphs of the data files in the `evaluation/output/data/` directory described above.
-These analyses get stored in the `evaluation/output/analyses` directory and can be used to validate the claims in our evaluation.
+These analyses (which also take in the survey data described in Section 8.3.1 and located in `evaluation/input/survey_results/`) get stored in the `evaluation/output/analyses` directory and can be used to validate the claims in our evaluation.

 Most of our claims are descriptive results of graphs in our evaluation.
 Validating these claims amounts to validating that the graphs produced by the